 One of the thrilling parts of being an HSP is the amount and intensity of emotional and bodily sensation we experience.
 From moment-to-moment we are on a never-ending roller coaster of heightened feeling.
-Whether it’s a strong emotional surge throughout our being or a shadowy pain that strikes us the moment we sense another’s pain, we move through our days experiencing life in its fullest through our senses.
+Whether it’s a strong emotional surge throughout our being or a shadowy pain that strikes us the moment we sense another’s pain, we move through our days experiencing life at its fullest through our senses.

 It’s not hard to understand how dealing with this constant barrage of feeling can and does overload the HSP.
 While we enjoy the insight this phenomenon gives us, we suffer when the overload becomes too overpowering.